- List your property on Rightmove & Zoopla for FREE

 The reason you’re probably here is because you’ve heard that the Strike online estate agent does not charge a single penny to sell your home?
 Right?

-It’s absolutely true (even if it does sound like it shouldn’t be!) and it’s actually a pretty all-inclusive service you get, too.
+It’s absolutely true (even if it does sound like it shouldn’t be!).
+Strike sell your home for free and it’s actually a pretty all-inclusive service you get, too.

 Here’s what you get as standard, all for FREE: